pytorch/data/torcharrow/README.md

 * Arrow and Panda interoperability
 * Relational operators and fluent style programming
 * Columns implemented by Velox and not in Python proper
+* Add tabular.py as package in setup and not as code
+* Implement tracing and rerunning